jkmaswell/rule-of-thumb/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Comments

+Layout and JS are in the same branch (master) because I used Angular 5/6.